paulkaefer/kiamol/notes.md

 * https://bit.ly/376rBcF maps to https://github.com/sixeyed/kiamol/blob/master/ch07/resources/Sune-Keller-Service-Hotel.pdf
 * "Perhaps you’ve heard of the service mesh architecture, using technologies like Linkerd and Istio..."
 No, I haven't.

+## Chapter 8
+* "Kubernetes is a dynamic environment, and data-heavy apps typically expect to run in a stable environment."
+  * Makes sense.
+In my work, we certainly have data-heavy processes...
+I'm excited to read to see if there are options or suggestions.

 ## Once complete:
 - [ ] consider a certification.
 See page 8 for some info
 - [ ] Try *Learn Docker in a Month of Lunches* (per p. xiii)